 - Loudly gurgling, coughing, or sputtering

-- Regurgitating swallowed food back into their mouth
+- Regurgitating swallowed food back into their mouth, spitting up or vomiting

 - Baby’s tongue may be thrust forward

-But, it’s always important for parents to know signs of choking.
+It's always important for parents to know the signs of choking, too.
 These include…

 - Struggling to cough or breathe